ADVERTISEMENT

 Taiwan warns China is launching AI and deepfakes campaigns run by legitimate tech and marketing firms

-Taiwan’s National Security Bureau (NSB) has claimed that Beijing is outsourcing large parts of its influence operations to Chinese IT and marketing companies.
-It believes that those contractors are relying on automation and AI-generated content to scale “cognitive warfare” campaigns targeting Taiwanese audiences.
+Taiwan’s National Security Bureau (NSB) says Beijing is outsourcing large parts of its influence operations to Chinese IT and marketing companies —and those contractors are relying on automation and AI-generated content to scale “cognitive warfare” campaigns targeting Taiwanese audiences.

 Beijing is using voice and video deepfakes to spread disinformation